12 top sites

 a sEach bite offers a perfect balance of sweetness and crunch, making it a must-try for anyone exploring Amsterdam.
 Whether enjoyed warm from the grill, or packaged as a souvenir, the stroopwafels at Hans Egstorf promise an authentic taste of Dutch tradition that will leave you craving more.
 FREE admission — items available for purchase.

-Herring Jonk Stall
+Herring Stall Jonk

 300 meters | 4 minutes